aneksamun/address-book/README.md

 # Address Book

-Application reads the attached AddressBook file and answer the following questions:
+Application reads the attached AddressBook file and answers on the following questions:

     How many males are in the address book?
     Who is the oldest person in the address book?